Manerr/timbot/README.md

 ## Using the bot

-You have two options:

-1. You can [invite the instance I'm running](https://discordapp.com/oauth2/authorize?client_id=411670773330345984&scope=bot) to your server for monotonetim's twitch channels (it announces to `#stream-announcements`).
-This bot may not always be available, and it may do silly extra things sometimes.

-2. Or, run your own copy by following the instructions below, and customize it however you want.
+Run your own copy by following the instructions below, and customize it however you want.

 ## Installation and setup